 The objective of PTC's CSR Policy is to consistently pursue the concept of integrated development of the society in an economically, socially and environmentally sustainable manner and at the same time recognize the interests of all its stakeholders.
 In order to accomplish this objective professionally, the Company has formed a Trust named the PTC Foundation Trust (PFT) for execution of the CSR initiatives of the Company.
-The Company has adopted a new CSR policy during the year under review.
+The Company has adopted a CSR policy.

-To attain its CSR objectives in a professional and integrated manner, PTC shall undertake the CSR activities as specified under the Act.
+To attain its CSR objectives in a professional and integrated manner, PTC undertakes the CSR activities as specified under the Act.

-Currently, the CSR Committee consists of Shri Devendra Swaroop Saksena, Independent Director, Shri Ramesh Narain Misra, Independent Director, Ms. Sangeeta Kaushik, Non-Executive Nominee Director and Shri Mahendra Kumar Gupta.
-Non-Executive Nominee Director.
+Currently, the CSR Committee consists of Smt.
+Rashmi Verma, Independent Director, Shri Ramesh Narain Misra, Independent Director, Ms. Sangeeta

-There has been no change in the CSR Policy during FY 23.
+Kaushik, Non-Executive Nominee Director, Shri Mahendra Kumar Gupta, Non-Executive Nominee Director and Shri Prakash S. Mhaske, Independent Director.

 The CSR Policy is available at the link: https://ptcindia.com/wp-content/uploads/2019/07/corporate-social-responsibility-policy.pdf